martindevans/martindevans.me/_posts/2013-04-08-Artificial-Stupidity-Series.md

 ## Where Have You Been!?

 It's been a while since my last blog post, sorry about that.
 I was aiming to get a page up on Steam Greenlight at the end of last month - I decided that I would keep my head down, work extra super hard and then come back with an announcement of my Greenlight page.
-That didn't happen because the [UI system that Heist uses](http://awesomium.com/) released a new version which I upgraded to and instantly discovered a major bug in it.
+That didn't happen because the [UI system that Heist uses](http://awesomium.com/) released a new version which I upgraded to and instantly discovered a major bug in.
 Rather than wasting my time working around the bug I've been working on other stuff until the bug is fixed (soon, according to their support).
 I have to admit I think this whole thing has worked out rather well - the UI work was really dragging me down and the change to something else has been very refreshing.

 ## Something Else